trinodb/trino/docs/src/main/sphinx/language/sql-support.rst

 the data source.

-Similarly, if the underlying system does not have any security concepts, SQL statements like :doc:`/sql/create-role` can not be supported by Trino and the connector.
+Similarly, if the underlying system does not have any security concepts, SQL statements like :doc:`/sql/create-role` cannot be supported by Trino and the connector.

 The categories of these different topics are related to :ref:`read operations